Benefits of Year-Round HomeschoolingJune 7, 2021

 Making A Simple Schedule

 While getting ready to start a new school year I realized the best way to “schedule” school.
 At that time our state laws required 172 contact days of school.
-I thought, how many days do I have actually have available for school?
-239. I took 365 and subtracted weekends, holidays, vacations, and any other days I knew we would need to take. (ex. new baby) Then I subtracted the 172 days we were required to have.
-That left us 67 days.
-Instead of putting all of those days at the end we interspersed them throughout the year.
+I thought, “How many days do I have actually have available for school?”
+239. I took 365 and subtracted weekends, holidays, vacations, and any other days I knew we would need to take. (ex. new baby), then I subtracted the 172 days we were required to have.
+That left us with 67 days.
+Instead of putting all of those days in the end, we interspersed them throughout the year.
 If someone was ill, there was a funeral, the house needed a good cleaning, just needed a day off, etc… we had days to play with without falling behind in our school work.

 Using Time Off To Your Student’s Advantage

 Our goal with year-round schooling was not to take as much time off as possible, but there are unavoidable circumstances that are out of our control.
 Small breaks during the year give an opportunity to recharge and refocus.
 Also, I have found that I can take advantage of days that weren’t planned as school days or when something comes up and we don’t have a full day of school.

 These days are the perfect opportunity to dig deeper into a subject or give extra help if someone is struggling.
 Here are a few of my favorite ideas:

 - Reading: Evaluate where your student struggles.
 Work on areas that your child finds difficult.

 - Math: Go over the concepts they haven’t mastered yet.
 (I remember doing just long division for two days.)